TUOeQ/p8105_hw5_bl2789/homework-5.md

 |          4.6 |         3.1 |          1.5 |          NA | setosa  |
 |          5.0 |         3.6 |          1.4 |         0.2 | setosa  |
 |          5.4 |         3.9 |          1.7 |         0.4 | setosa  |

+Since there is only two cases for missing value, either numeric or character, we apply the function below and there is the table for the final result of replacing iris missing data:

 ``` r
 replace = function(x){